Inspector general: Germany

 During World War II, Colonel General Heinz Guderian was appointed inspector general of armoured troops on 1 March 1943, reporting directly to Adolf Hitler.

-Since the reestablishment of German armed forces after World War II, the inspector general of the federal armed forces (Generalinspekteur der Bundeswehr) has been the highest-ranking soldier (four star or full general in rank), responsible for the overall military planning and the principal military advisor to the federal minister of defense and the federal government.
-As professional head of the Armed Forces, his position is broadly equivalent (albeit slightly more powerful) to that of the American chairman of the Joint Chiefs of Staff.
+Since the reestablishment of German armed forces after World War II, the inspector general of the federal armed forces (Generalinspekteur der Bundeswehr) has been the highest-ranking soldier (four star or full general in rank), responsible for the overall military planning and the principal military advisor to the federal minister of defense, and the federal government.
+As professional head of the Armed Forces, his position is broadly equivalent to that of the British Chief of the Defence Staff.

 In the system of German police forces (Bundespolizei, Landespolizei, and the German Parliament Police), the highest-ranking riot police officer is called inspector of the federal police (Inspekteur der Bereitschaftspolizeien der Länder), although this position is a more coordinating than commanding one.
 All of the sixteen German state police forces have an inspector, usually as the highest-ranking uniformed police officer.
 The state police commanders-in-chief (Landespolizeipräsidenten) are very often not genuine police officers but recruited from administrative personnel.
 The competence for police services in Germany is in general assigned to the federal states of Germany.
 The federal police is a coordinating police department with a number of narrowly defined competences, e.g. in border control, airport and trial security as well as protection of German embassies abroad.

 In the scope of responsibility of the state police departments, the federal police can only act with permission, or request of the local state police.

 India

+Armed Forces

+The Inspector General Nuclear Safety is a three-star appointment in the Indian Navy.